English, 10th Grade Homeroom

 Dolores Muhammad teaches environmental science, biology, chemistry, health, and physics.
 This Maryland native has been with NHA since 2001.
 Her experience includes handling tarantulas, scorpions, and snakes while she interned at the H.B.
 Owens Science Center.
 Mrs. Muhammad has also worked at NIH as a research assistant and with a nematologist at the Beltsville Agricultural Research Center.
 After receiving her Bachelor's degree in Medical Technology from Towson State University, she continued in her career in medical technology for eight years before branching out into teaching.

-"Ms. Aisha" teaches Saxon Math 8/7, as well as the Golf elective.
+"Ms. Aisha" teaches Saxon Algebra 1/2, as well as the Golf elective.
 She also teaches LEGO and VEX robotics.
 She has been with NHA since 2006.
 This San Francisco native began coursework in math at U.C.
 Berkeley, then applied this skill to receive her Bachelor's degree in Electrical Engineering at Tuskegee University.
 Her experience includes working as a project engineer for a local construction company: She managed construction for the Turkish Embassy and the U.S. Justice Data Center, as well as renovations to the Australian Embassy (among others).

-History, Geography, Algebra 1/2, 8th Grade Homeroom
+ESL, US History, Geography, 8th Grade Homeroom

 Algebra 1, Gambia Project